shacheesb/green-access-space-to-nyc/README.md

 📍 A small number of neighborhoods (representing ~0.03% of NYC’s land area) are underserved by nearby green space.

-👥 Population-weighted analysis showed that ~0.4% of NYC’s residents live in neighborhoods without immediate park access — highlighting equity gaps in high-density zones.
+👥 Population-weighted analysis showed that ~0.4% of NYC’s residents live in neighborhoods without immediate park access, highlighting equity gaps in high-density zones.

 🌿 Some neighborhoods had less than 0.5 acres of green space per 1,000 residents, falling below urban health standards.

-🚫 Identified and mapped the top 5 most populated “park deserts” in NYC — ideal candidates for future green infrastructure projects.
+🚫 Identified and mapped the top 5 most populated “park deserts” in NYC, ideal candidates for future green infrastructure projects.

 🧭 Only a small portion of parks are classified as waterfront, indicating potential for new public space development along NYC’s coastlines.